HildoBijl/stepwise/packages/skill-definition/README.md

 # @step-wise/skill-definition

-`@step-wise/skill-definition` provides the data structures and utilities needed to define, validate and search a skill tree.
-It does not contain a concrete tree and does not manage learner state; applications create their own tree and pass it to this package or to consumers such as `@step-wise/course-definition` and `@step-wise/skill-tracking`.
+`@step-wise/skill-definition` provides the data structures and utilities needed to define, validate and search a tree of educational modules.
+Modules are either concepts or skills.
+The package does not contain a concrete tree and does not manage learner state.

 ## Installation